-According to the Government Alliance on Race & Equity (GARE), a national network of governments working to achieve racial equity and advance opportunities for all, government has the ability to implement policy change at multiple levels and across multiple sectors to drive larger systemic change.
+According to the Government Alliance on Race & Equity (GARE), a national network of governments working to achieve racial equity and advance opportunities for all, government has the ability to implement policy change at multiple levels and across 44

+The County has established a goal of achieving racial equity. multiple sectors to drive larger systemic change.
 GARE's focus is on normalizing conversations about race, operationalizing new policies, practices, and organizational cultures, and organizing to achieve racial equity.
 GARE's belief is that the transformation of government is essential for us to advance racial equity and is critical to our success as a nation.